-Free Online Film Festival Highlighting Wildlife Photographers & Activists
+Free Wild Virginia Film Festival Highlights Artists & Activists

 Every year, for a decade, Wild Virginia hosted its biggest event of the year: a film festival that aimed to get individuals inspired to save the wild places in our state.
 This event was a ‘friend-raiser’ where we showed beautiful environmental films and guided people to the ways they can get involved in the much-needed activism in our state.